 Academic Research

-Up until recently, I was engaged in research at the University of Oxford, and I'm currently a tutor and Academic Course Director at the University of Cambridge, Institute of Continuing Education, and a Fellow of the Society of Antiquaries; I am also a member of the Editorial Board of the History of Lincolnshire and of the International Sachsensymposion.
+Up until recently, I was engaged in research at the University of Oxford, and I'm currently a panel tutor and Course Director at the University of Cambridge, Institute of Continuing Education, and a Fellow of the Society of Antiquaries; I am also a member of the Editorial Board of the History of Lincolnshire and of the International Sachsensymposion.

 The main focus of much of my academic work has been the interdisciplinary study of early medieval eastern Britain from c.
 AD 400–850, making use of all of the available archaeological, historical, literary and linguistic evidence.
 Key topics discussed in my published work relating to this include the existence of a British polity in the post-Roman Lincoln region and the origins of Anglo-Saxon kingdoms; the nature and degree of Anglian–British interaction in the fifth to eighth centuries; Anglo-Saxon population groups, meeting-places, territories and administrative units in the landscape; the origins of Lindisfarne and the kingdom of Bernicia; and the importance of metal-detecting and place-names to our understanding of Anglo-Saxon history.
 I am currently working on an academic monograph on the landscape of Anglo-Saxon and medieval Lincolnshire, including the evolution and development of the Lincolnshire Marsh on the east coast.